aymjnd/eNgenie/README.md

 # eNgenie
 Nginx Genie

-script for nginx virtualhost creation as easy as 1-2-3.
+Bash script for nginx virtualhost creation as easy as 1-2-3.

-intended only for
+Intended only for:
  - Ubuntu 14.04, nginx, php5-fpm
  - Ubuntu 16.04, nginx, php7-fpm